dalemusser/MUENGR_ITCurriculum/INFOTC 4425 iOS App Development II/INFOTC 4425 iOS App Development II.md

 ### Syllabus (v1.0)

 This is the second in a series of courses on developing iOS applications using Xcode and the Swift programming language on the macOS platform.
+This course covers intermediate-level topics in application design, more complex UI implementations, and data persistence.
 The following topics are covered in this second course:

  * Using the Xcode integrated development environment (IDE).
  * Using Interface Builder to design and create user interfaces.